-Article 7(3) Claims based on acts giving rise to criminal proceedings an electronic communication network against a natural person residing in the Republic's territory or a legal entity registered in the Republic's territory.
+Article 7(3) Claims based on acts giving rise to criminal proceedings

+France.
+Due to the insertion of a new jurisdiction rule into the French criminal code, French criminal courts now have jurisdiction over crimes and offenses committed or attempted through an electronic communication network against a natural person residing in the Republic's territory or a legal entity registered in the Republic's territory.
 This provision could extend the scope of competence of French courts to civil claims of damages, which could be considered discriminatory against citizens domiciled in other Member States.